-Working closely with people living in the Ward 59, 65 & 66, Ektara develops and delivers Programme and initiatives that respond to their needs and supports the communities.
+Working closely with people living in the Ward 59, 65 & 66, Ek Tara develops and delivers programs and initiatives that respond to their needs and supports the communities.
+Focusing on local priorities, and bringing people together around key issues, providing information/training, encourage collaboration, support planning and implementation along with local authorities; Ek Tara delivers benefits to the local residents.
+It’s a triangular methodology based on stakeholder engagement, feedback and consultant recommendation.

 Coming together is a beginning, keeping together is progress and working together is success.

-The objective is to create an environment for our community partners to help them establish their priorities and support sustainable development.
+The objective is to create an environment for its community partners to help them establish key strategic priorities and support sustainable development.
+Also in the process to achieve greater self sufficiency for present and future generations.

 Udaan – Vocation Training Project

-Launched in 2011, this Programmememe was started with a small group of mothers keen on acquiring stitching skills enabling them to work out of their homes.
-The total strength of the Programmememe is 75 women.
+Launched in 2011, this program was started with a small group of mothers keen on acquiring stitching skills enabling them to work out of their homes.
+Over the years several young women above 18, who dropped out of school for financial reasons, soon joined the program.
+The unit trains women to pursue sewing and embroidery as a profession and tries to place them.
+Women who wish to stay on at Ek Tara are involved in production in-house and all products are sold through exhibitions across the city.
+The total strength of the program is 75 women.

 Unmukt – Adult Literacy Project